 God is faithful.
 We can have peace of mind in any set of circumstances, even in the face of a pandemic, hurricanes, and uncertainty.
 In 2020, the Pleasant Hill Baptist Church embraced change knowing that the seasons of life will come and go but our God is faithful.
 Knowing that forward momentum is impossible without change, we continued our quest for the Kingdom.
 During our 104th Church Anniversary on February 12, 2020, we paused to honor forty-seven individuals who had served the congregation as members for “50 plus” years.
-Traditional in-person activities ceased due to regulations of the COVID 19 pandemic on March 15, 2020.
+Traditional in-person activities increased due to regulations of the COVID 19 pandemic on March 15, 2020.
 However, God’s plan would not be thwarted.
-The spread of the Gospel continued each Sunday through enhanced online services that included teaching Sunday School, Unity Prayer, and upgrading our live streaming options.
+The spread of the Gospel continued each Sunday through enhanced online services that included teaching Sunday school, Unity Prayer, and upgrading our live streaming options.
 Ministry Directors were innovative in creating new ways to meet the needs of the congregants and the community.
 Some examples were our Church-wide Projects, upgrading our multi-media capability via the Audio-Visual Ministry to make the services available on all media platforms, and the installation of new online donation options.
-Also, the Christian Education Ministry and Scholarship Ministry honored the Class of 2020 with virtual graduation recognitions and a Graduation parade on August 15, 2020.
-Saints For Life incorporated ‘Telegathering’ and on September 4, 2020 our Prayer Vigil Ministry launched its “First Friday” of each month Prayer Vigil.
-Church services commenced again in the sanctuary on May 24, 2020 complying with all necessary health precautions and safety guidelines and was still on-going at this time.
-The Gospel continued to be spread and heard by our members and all that desired to be a part of a great ministry.
-We remained steadfast and unmoveable, always abounding, knowing that we will persevere; we will win because GOD IS our Fortress and Strength.
+The Christian Education Ministry and Scholarship Ministry honored the Class of 2020 with virtual graduation recognitions and a Graduation parade on August 15, 2020.
+Saints for Life incorporated ‘Tele-gathering’ and on September 4, 2020 our Prayer Vigil Ministry launched its “First Friday” of each month Prayer Vigil.
+Church services commenced again in the sanctuary on May 24, 2020 complying with all necessary health precautions and safety guidelines on going at this time.
+The Gospel continued to be spread and heard by our members that desired to be a part of a great ministry.
+We remained steadfast and unmovable, always abounding, knowing that we will persevere; we will win because GOD IS our Fortress and Strength.

-We are thankful, grateful, and appreciative to those who have labored untiringly for the cause of Christ at Pleasant Hill Baptist Church; those who remain among us and remembering those who are asleep in Jesus.
+We are thankful, grateful, and appreciative to those who have labored untiringly for the cause of Christ at Pleasant Hill Baptist Church and those who remain among us; remembering those who are asleep in Jesus.
 We realize that this Church Family has come this far only by Faith; leaning on the Lord.
-We’re continuously trusting in His Holy Word because He has never failed us yet!
+We are continuously trusting in His Holy Word because He has never failed us yet!
 We shall continue to walk together in love, faith, and constant prayer.
 When All God’s Children get together, what a time, what a time!